Rop89/nlw-02-discovery/README.md

 # nlw 🚀

-This is a project done following online classes of Next Level Week
+This is a project done following online classes of Next Level Week built with HTML,CSS,JS e SQL.

 Next Level Week website